-Field trips are offered Tuesday through Friday of each week and reservations must be made at least two weeks in advance.
+Field trips are offered Tuesday through Friday of each week for your group of 12 or more, and reservations must be made at least two weeks in advance.
 Choose one of our themed field trips or work with Burritt educators to create a custom-designed field trip specifically for your class.
 These programs typically require one and a half to two hours, but schedules can vary based upon the size of your group and the activities selected.
 Look for the length of the themed programs to be noted if the time exceeds 2 hours.
 Prices vary from \$10.00 to \$16.00, plus tax.